-I’ve not seen or heard of any pygmy hedgehog owner using gravel but I’d thought I’d add it to highlight how what looks like ok bedding can be a bad choice.
+I’ve not seen or heard of any hedgehog owner using gravel but I’d thought I’d add it to highlight how what looks like ok bedding can be a bad choice.

-Gravel is uncomfortable for pygmy hedgehogs to walk on and could be dangerous and lead to injury.
+Gravel is uncomfortable for hedgehogs to walk on and could be dangerous and lead to injury.
 I would also think it would easily retain more of the cold in the colder months so not inspiring the hedgehogs to walk across it as much they should be.

 Anything with Cedarwood is toxic to hedgehogs and must be avoided.
 Other types of wood can be fine but only if any of the oils they contain have been sealed and don’t leak out, as the preserving oils can be toxic to hedgehogs.

-Can I use sand for African Pygmy Hedgehog bedding?
+Can I use sand for hedgehog bedding?

 It would make cleaning the cage an absolute chore and this would probably set up a few arguments over who should be doing it next.
 Cleaning needs to be easy so children don’t struggle and learn some responsibility too.

-Pygmy hedgehogs do like to burrow into the sand and this will also get sand in their fur and spines.
+Hedgehogs do like to burrow into the sand and this will also get sand in their fur and spines.
 Bath times would be quite messy getting the sand out especially the sand that’s been soiled and stuck to their bodies.

-Can you use newspaper for African Pygmy Hedgehog bedding?
+Can you use newspaper for hedgehog bedding?

 We also tried newspaper bedding early on but found it would start to break up when water and pee ended upon on it as he moved around the cage, forming into mushed up areas.